ironbar/prompt_recovery/docs/modeling/Iteration_01_biggest_model.md

 Since we want to use the biggest model possible that excludes Phi.
 Phi-2 model has just 2.7B parameters and the biggest Gemma model is 7B parameters.

 Mistral releases claim that the Mistral 7B model is better than Llama 2 13B model (and of course better than Llama 2 7B).
-If we trust those claims it won't have sense in using Llama 2 models.
+If we trust those claims it won't have sense to use Llama 2 models.

 ![mistral_vs_llama](res/mistral_vs_llama.png)